Reince Priebus Tries To Defend Trump's Obsession Over Crowd Size

 Donald Trump’s spokespeople are out in full force on this Sunday.
-Adviser Kellyanne Conway first tried to redefine Sean Spicer’s Saturday lies about Inauguration Day crowd size as “alternative facts.”
+Kellyanne Conway first tried to redefine Sean Spicer’s Saturday lies about Inauguration Day crowd size as “alternative facts.”
 A short while later, Fox News’ Chris Wallace confronted White House Chief of Staff Reince Priebus over Trump’s obsession with size.
 We’re used to Trump being defending his hand size, and now it’s all about his Inauguration Day crowds.
 It’s an odd thing to focus on, especially when outright falsehoods by a press secretary makes things look even more insane.

 Wallace, who armed himself with the notorious 2009/2017 crowd-size comparison photos, wanted to know how Trump’s obsession would Make America Great Again: “How does arguing about crowd size do that?”
 Priebus responded by saying this is not about crowd size at all: